 Read more about Paul Connolly

-Never one to shy away, Paul Connolly is notorious also for the fearless manner in which he confronts and holds criminals to account.
-Particularly when he can step out from behind his undercover identity to reveals who he really is.
+Never one to shy away, Paul Connolly is notorious for the fearless manner in which he confronts and holds criminals to account.
+Particularly when he steps out from behind his undercover identity to reveals who he really is.
 To say those moments are, at times, explosive, gripping and ultimately life-threatening is an understatement.

-Recently, he also presented Inside The World’s Toughest Prisons where, in a world first, he lived as a prisoner for a week inside four of the most dangerous lock-ups on earth.
-Paul describes it as “equal parts fascinating, mind-altering and impossibly dangerous”.
-That is to say yet again, it has provided him with a rare and remarkable insight into the mind of a criminal.
-Similarly it serves as a hefty back-catalogue of nerve-jangling, “brush-with-death” stories to tell.
-The series was first broadcast on Channel 5 in the UK, but is now available on Netflix.
+Paul also fronted Inside The World’s Toughest Prisons for Channel 5/Netflix.
+In this series and in a world first, he lived as a prisoner for a week inside four of the most dangerous lockups on earth.
+He describes it as “equal parts fascinating, mind-altering and impossibly dangerous”.
+As a result it provided him with a rare and remarkable insight into the mind of a criminal.
+Furthermore it also supplied him with a hefty back-catalogue of nerve-jangling, “brush-with-death” stories to tell.
+The series was first broadcast on Channel 5 in the UK but is now available on Netflix.

 The Art of Confrontation: